aws/aws-cdk-rfcs/text/0477-policy-validation.md

 /**
  * The report containing the name of the plugin that created it.
  */
-export interface NamedValidationPluginReport extends ValidationPluginReport {
+export interface NamedPolicyValidationPluginReport extends PolicyValidationPluginReport {
   /**
    * The name of the plugin that created the report
    */